issa-tseng/apollo13rt/exhibits/primer-spaceflight101.md

 The second thing to understand is _just how fast_ orbital speed is.
 In Earth orbit roughly 100nm (155mi/185km) above the surface, the Apollo spacecraft would typically be travelling at over 28,000km/h (~17,500mph).
 Most of a rocket's launch efforts are not invested in pushing the spacecraft up, but rather in hurling it sideways.

 The reason this is important to understand is because one must realize how little impact maneuvering or even full engine burns have on a spacecraft's _immediate_ location or trajectory.
 A typical Apollo burn might modify its speed by somewhere between 20km/h and 150km/h.
-The more involved burns that flung the spacecraft to and from the Moon required changes in speed of upwards of 3,000km/h&mdash;much more, but still not hugely significant in the face of its immense base speed.
+The more intense burns that flung the spacecraft to and from the Moon required changes in speed of upwards of 10,000km/h&mdash;much more, but that 50% increase in speed accounts for the difference between a low 185km Earth orbit and an orbit that reaches the Moon, some 385,000km (~240,000mi) away.

 {{figure:orbits-fail}}

 Instead, what a burn has far more impact on is the overall shape of the orbit.
 Let's try this out (**figure 1**).
 On the left is a typical Apollo orbit just after launch: the numbers described just above.
-The orbit and planet to scale, while the spacecraft is blown up so you can see which way it's burning.
+The orbit and planet are to scale, while the spacecraft is blown up so you can see which way it's burning.
 Notice how close the orbit is to the surface of the planet, despite the spacecraft being well into space.
 We want to go to the moon, so let's wait until we're as close as possible, point at it, and burn for a little bit.
 We will increase our speed by 5,400 km/h to 32,400 km/h.

 That didn't work at all.
 In fact, despite going faster we are now destined to crash back into Earth.
 This is because we forgot about our second observation, that our burns are relatively small percentages of the spacecraft's base speed.
 We're not going to be able to overwhelm the momentary velocity taking us parallel to the Moon by adding a small percentage of it towards the Moon.